 In this post: Google Maps: Check Your Local Maps for Accuracy and then work to fix the mapping error.
 Also update other major map tools: Apple Maps, Bing Maps, HERE Maps, OpenStreetMap, MapBox, MapQuest, WAZE, Rand McNally.

 Every travel marketing destination (DMO/CVB), tourism attraction and leisure activity should put itself in the driver’s seat to help steer (bad pun intended) visitors their way.
-The number of searches is huge, so we’ll write it once again: Google maps: check your local maps for accuracy.
+The number of search results displaying with maps is huge.
 Take the wheel to make sure your tourism agency or business is listed, listed properly and a map marker plotted in the correct location on all the major online maps.

 The most-utilized map service providers are: